Honolulu molasses spill: Follow-up

-On 20 September 2013, the Hawaii Department of Transportation issued an order that all businesses which pump products through port pipelines must provide the state with documentation about pipeline inspections and spill response plans.
+On September 20, 2013, the Hawaii Department of Transportation issued an order that all businesses which pump products through port pipelines must provide the state with documentation about pipeline inspections and spill response plans.
 Previously no such reporting had been required.
 Since such spills are almost impossible to clean up, the plan focuses on prevention and early detection, with regular inspections of pipelines and hourly monitoring of transmission operations.

-In 2015 in response to the spill the EPA (Environmental Protection Agency) and Matson Navigation Co reached a $15.4 Million settlement.
-The settlement included $5.9 Million to regrow a coral nursery, reimburse the state for all costs of the response to the spill, and a contribution to the International Union for Conservation of Nature's World Conservation Congress.
-The other $9.5 Million was to cover the costs to remove the Molasses tank farm and pier risers, to safely dispose of said tank farm and pipelines, and to convert the remaining portions of pipeline for other uses rather than transporting liquids.
-Following this settlement and the resulting actions, this marked the end to Hawaii's sugar industry.
+In 2015, in response to the spill, the Environmental Protection Agency and Matson Navigation Co. reached a $15.4 million settlement.
+The settlement included $5.9 million to regrow a coral nursery, reimburse the state for all costs of the response to the spill, and contribute to the International Union for Conservation of Nature's World Conservation Congress.
+The other $9.5 million was intended to cover the costs to remove the molasses tank farm and pier risers, to safely dispose of said tank farm and pipelines, and to convert the remaining portions of pipeline for uses other than transporting liquids.
+This settlement and the resulting actions effectively marked the end of Hawaii's sugar industry.